-You’ve probably heard someone, somewhere utter: omni-channel.
+You’ve probably heard someone, somewhere utter the word “omnichannel.”
 It sounds hip, new, and revolutionary.
 But what exactly is it?

 In a growing online world, it becomes harder and harder to differentiate real tactics from buzzwords.
-To add to that, “multi-channel” often gets thrown into the mix, making it even more confusing to understand how the two are different.
+To add to that, the word “multichannel” often gets thrown into the mix, and it can be confusing to understand how the two are different.

 Here is the why, what, and how of an omnichannel retailing strategy to cover your customers from beginning to end.